magis-slac/gradoptics/README.md

 ```

 ## Work in progress
-- Currently some optical element normals are aligned with the optical axis -> more general orientations in progress
+- Currently, some optical element normals are aligned with the optical axis -> more general orientations in progress
-- Currently monochromatic -> no chromatic abberations
+- Currently, monochromatic -> no chromatic aberrations

 ## Project History